mja65/Emu68-Imager/docs/instructions.md

 ## Free Space

 The Free Space is the space that will be available as "unpartitioned" on your Amiga - HD Tool Box will be able to repartion and use it as you wish.
-It is recommended that you either resize your Work partition so that there is no Free Space (since the *free space* WILL be written to your SD card and may take some time to do so) or you should tick the `Skip empty space when writing to disk` option at the bottom of the window.
+It is recommended that you either resize your Work partition so that there is no Free Space since the *free space* WILL be written to your SD card.

 ## Not Used